Last updated:

 - 18 months of age (1.5 years)

-- Able to kiss parent with a pucker
+- Able to kiss a parent with a pucker

-- May exhibit self-awareness and may recognize self in mirror
+- May exhibit self-awareness and may recognise themself in the mirror

 - Should indicate some desires by pointing